jonatansegovia-borderless/-readme-ssh-sourcetree-ENG/README.md

   ![](./img/29.png)

-- 5.3 - This will cause SSH and ST to be related.
+- 5.3 - This will load our private key into putty authentication agent.

 ## CLONING THE PROJECT